Common Signs of a Bed Bugs Infestations

 Bed bugs often come out at nighttime to feed on human blood.
 They will even sometimes attack animals like dogs or cats.
 If you have bed bugs, you may wake to find the evidence on your skin.
 Bed bug bites often leave red, itchy welts on the skin.

-Some people falsely believe that bed bugs are a sign of uncleanliness in a home.
-However, even the cleanest of homes can become infested with bed bugs.
+Some people falsely believe that bed bug infestation is a sign of uncleanliness in a home.
+However, even the cleanest of homes and their furniture can become infested with bed bugs.
 While homes and hotels are common sites where bed bugs live, these pests can survive in any place where humans live or spend time.
 Laundries can become infested with bed bugs, and so can trains, department stores, schools and college dorms.